Hyperparathyroid UK (HPT UK)

 -

-suspect you have Primary Hyperparathyroidism (PHPT) and need help to get a diagnosis.
+suspect Primary Hyperparathyroidism (PHPT) and need help to get a diagnosis.

 -